Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-behaviours.rst

 ..........

 There are latent friendship or animosity between species.
-Affinity corresponds mostly to a priori trust and empathy.
+Affinity corresponds mostly to trust and empathy that are felt *a priori*, based on cultural learnings.

-To evaluate to what extent a creature of species X likes a priori a creature of species Y, select X in the table columns, and find the row corresponding to Y:
+To evaluate to what extent a creature of species X likes a priori a creature of species Y, select X in the table columns ("point of view of X"), and find the row corresponding to Y ("towards Y"):

 +---------------+--------------+--------------+--------------+--------------+--------------+--------------+--------------+